MicrosoftDocs/microsoft-academic-services/academic-services/graph/resources-faq.md

 PaperFamilyCount is the number of primary family papers associated with the entity.

-## Why distributing Microsoft Academic Graph using Azure Data Share
+## Why are we distributing the Microsoft Academic Graph using Azure Data Share?

 We now utilize Azure Data Share to distribution datasets.
 Here are some benefits for using Azure Data Share.

 - Better security: no need to share the Azure Storage account key with Microsoft Academic.
-- You have the full control of getting one-time snapshot of latest dataset or recurring releases when new datasets are available.
+- Users now have full control of their data snapshot requests.
+Users may select a one-time snapshot of latest dataset or recurring releases when new datasets are available.
+Users are also able to cancel recurring releases when no longer needed.

 ## How to get the latest dataset